 We aim to replenish more fresh water than we consume in our operations.
 We will do this by being more efficient in operational freshwater use and effluent management, and by collaborating with others to replenish freshwater in stressed and scarce catchment areas where we operate.

 Water resources are increasingly under pressure from population growth, economic development, pollution and the changing climate.
 As stated in our human rights policy we respect the rights to water and sanitation for people who could potentially be affected by our activities, including our employees, contractors and neighbouring communities. bp is strongly dependent on freshwater too, so we are taking action to become more water efficient.

-Currently, we actively manage our freshwater demands in areas of stress and scarcity.
-Based on analysis using the World Resources Institute Aqueduct Global Water Risk Atlas, four of our 24 major operating sites were located in regions with high or extremely high water stress in 2020, with another four in areas of medium to high water stress.
-The number of major operating sites in regions with high or extremely high water stress was three, when accounting for our bp petrochemicals and other 2020 divestments.
+We actively manage our freshwater demands in areas of stress and scarcity.
+Based on analysis using the World Resources Institute (WRI) Aqueduct Global Water Risk Atlas, four of our 17 major operating sites were located in regions with medium to extremely high water stress in 2021.

-Only 4% of our total freshwater withdrawals and 8% of freshwater consumption were from regions of high or extremely high water stress in 2020 (4% and 5% in 2019 respectively).
+At major operating sites, 0.1% of our total freshwater withdrawals and 0.6% of freshwater consumption, were from regions with high or extremely high water stress in 2021 (compared with 4% and 8% respectively in 2020).